Home

 All about Enderbite and Granulite Properties

 Know all about Enderbite and Granulite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Enderbite belongs to Igneous Rocks while Granulite belongs to Metamorphic Rocks.Texture of Enderbite is Granular whereas that of Granulite is Granoblastic.
 Enderbite appears Veined or Pebbled and Granulite appears Veined or Pebbled.
-The luster of Enderbite is not available while that of Granulite is vitreous.
+The luster of Enderbite is while that of Granulite is vitreous.
 Enderbite is available in black, grey, orange, pink, white colors whereas Granulite is available in black, brown colors.
 The commercial uses of Enderbite are curling, gemstone, laboratory bench tops, tombstones and that of Granulite are curling, gemstone, laboratory bench tops, soil conditioner, tombstones.

 Compare Igneous Rocks